diaspd/Plant-Manager/README.md

 - React Native

 ## 📄 Project
-💰 A project made on Nlw#5 by RocketSeat to help people to take care of his plants
+💰 A project made on Nlw#5 by RocketSeat to help people to take care of his plants.

 Feito com ♥ by Pedro Dias :wave: Me siga nas redes sociais!(😎)<br>